deepakcode/DSA-Tree/README.md

 }
 ```

-  9. Connect Nodes at Same Level

-10. Convert a given Binary Tree to Doubly Linked List

-11. Write Code to Determine if Two Trees are Identical or Not
+09. Write Code to Determine if Two Trees are Identical or Not

-12. Given a binary tree, check whether it is a mirror of itself
+10. Given a binary tree, check whether it is a mirror of itself

+11. Check if given Binary Tree is Height Balanced or Not

+12. Serialize and Deserialize a Binary Tree

 13. Number of leaf nodes

-14. Check if given Binary Tree is Height Balanced or Not

-15. Serialize and Deserialize a Binary Tree

-#### 16. Height of Binary Tree
+#### 14. Height of Binary Tree

 ```java
    private static int getHeight(Node root){